 Source: Aggregated Tax Statistics from Swiss Federal Tax Administration (FTA)

-All in all, special cases are natives and foreigners who are related to a foreign country but are nonetheless part of Swiss society.
-Their inclusion leads to an increase of income inequality because special cases are strongly polarized including very low and very high incomes.
+All in all, special cases are natives and foreigners who are related to a foreign country but are nonetheless part of Swiss society and should theoretically be included for distributional analysis Their inclusion leads to an increase of income inequality because special cases are strongly polarized including very low and very high incomes.
 In terms of Gini coefficient the inclusion of the special cases leads to a moderate increase of +0.02 in 2011.

 It has to be mentioned that individuals who are taxed at source are not covered in the tax statistics.
 These include migrants who are liable to taxes in Switzerland but who did not yet receive